 The recent flare-up between Israel and Gaza served as a lifeline for Egypt by revitalizing its role in regional politics.
 After months of being ignored by the White House, President Abdel Fatah el-Sisi received two phone calls from President Joe Biden in less than a week to express American support for efforts to broker a ceasefire.
 Eager to show its relevance, Cairo was the first government to announce that it would donate to Gaza’s reconstruction ($500 million, no less); after the fighting ended it also dispatched high-level security delegations to meet with both Israeli and Palestinian leaders, and sent aid shipments and construction teams to start rebuilding the Strip.
 The desire for relevance is key to understanding Egypt’s long-term interests in Gaza, but before exploring these interests further, some background is first necessary.

-As long as Gaza is a problem for Israel, Egypt can play an important role as a mediator, prove its usefulness as an ally to the U.S., and avoid its slide into irrelevance.
+And this brings us back to where we started.
+As much as Egypt doesn’t want the Strip to collapse into chaos, or for Hamas to grow more powerful and more disruptive, it might not want to see complete peace and stability either.
+For as long as Gaza is a problem, Egypt can play an important role as a mediator, prove its usefulness as an ally to the U.S., and avoid its slide into irrelevance.

 Much of what happens over the next ten years will depend on the fate of the U.S.-Iran nuclear negotiations, whether Israel’s new Arab allies are able to play a constructive role in Palestinian affairs, and whether Sisi succeeds in restoring some of Egypt’s lost regional clout.
 Even then, if the past few years have taught us anything, it’s that making confident predictions about the Middle East is a fool’s game.